darsan012/dependencyInjection-awilix-jest/readme.md

 ### Installation

-_Below is an example of how you can instruct your audience on installing and setting up your app.
-This template doesn't rely on any external dependencies or services._
+_Below is an example of how you can make this ready to run._

 1. Switch to node version 14
    ```sh